tc10815/ParkEzAI/README.md

 ## Notes on Parking Spot Occupancy Detection

-When I explained to GPT4 what I wanted to do, it recommended I use the YOLOv3 model to detect cars in parking spacess.
+When I explained to GPT4 what I wanted to do, it recommended I use the YOLOv3 model to detect cars in parking spaces.
 YOLO is a model for detecting cars and other objects that doesn't require any training (you just tell it to look for cars and it does its thing).
 However, at night and in unusual weather it struggled.
 On 24 hour footage, it only had .58 recall, meaning it only registered cars in spaces 58% of time.

 That wasn't good enough so I worked with GPT4 to build models like cat-dog classifiers, using CNNs with PyTorch, to be applied to a cropped image of the space.
 I assigned a rectangle of the parking lot to each space, programmatically cropped the images and shaped them to 128x128 (now 256x256) and trained a model for each space based off of examples of cropped spaces containing a car, and without a car.